discord-samba/localization/guides/writing_localization_files.md

 > and `boolean`, as these are the only primitive literals that exist in the Localization "language".
 > Anything else (invalid identifiers, symbols, etc.) will be interpreted as a parser error of some kind.

-As you would expect, the transformers detailed here expect the piped-in value to be a string as they are analogous to the JavaScript `String` prototype functions of the same name.
+As you would expect, the transformers detailed above expect the piped-in value to be a string as they are analogous to the JavaScript `String` prototype functions of the same name.
 You can create your own transformer functions that you can pipe values into as well, which are not limited to receiving strictly strings for the piped-in value.
 You could write a transformer that sorts arrays of values,